Common Christmas Tree Bugs and How to Get Rid of Them

 Should You Worry About Christmas Tree Bugs?

 Don’t panic!
-The types of bugs inhabiting your jolly Christmas tree are mostly harmless and won’t destroy your home (though, don’t squash the bugs as it may leave marks on furniture and walls).
+The types of bugs inhabiting your jolly Christmas tree are mostly harmless and won’t destroy your home (though, don’t squash the bugs, as it may leave marks on furniture and walls).

-Most Christmas tree insects don’t live off the tree, only in it.
+The majority of Christmas tree insects don’t live off the tree, only in it.
 Your home’s environment isn’t suitable to them so they will dry out and die before ever venturing out.

 Most Christmas trees aren’t brimming with bugs.
 Occasionally, you’ll hear a Christmas horror story about praying mantis eggs that hatched inside or thousands of tiny black aphids invading a home.